-From the late 1970s, when firs the US domestic cargo market was liberalized followed by the domestic passenger sector, there has been a gradual withdrawal of the state from the specific economic regulation of airlines (Button, 2009)
+From the late 1970s, when firs the US domestic cargo market was liberalized followed by the domestic passenger sector, there has been a gradual withdrawal of the state from the specific economic regulation of airlines (Button, 2009) other cases, especially in developing countries that were emerging as independent states, the markets were judged to lack sufficient density to support more than one airline (Bowen & Leinbach, 1995).
+A common response was to nationalise all and to maintain a single flag carrier to provide domestic and international services.
+All this has had the effect of eliminating or discouraging public service competition.
+Such attitudes are now being seriously questioned especially by advocates of free market economies.

-III.
-THE AMERICAN SCENARIO

 To fully understand liberalisation and open skies policies, it is imperative to explain the process of deregulation started in the United States in the late 1970s.
-In fact, this was also called the 'deregulation movement' and 'a veritable revolution in both domestic and international U.S air transport policy'.
-(Wells & Wensveen 2004).
-The Chicago Conference (1945) and the Bermuda Agreement (1946) had already set the base for some king of cooperation based on the following rules of bilateral agreements:

-- Intergovernmental exchange of air rights to be exercised by designated airlines of the respective countries - Equality of treatment and non-discriminatory with respect to airport charges - The imposition of customs duties and inspection fees - The exemption of such duties and inspection charges in certain cases - Mutual recognition of airworthiness certificates and personnel - Compliance with laws and regulations pertaining to entry, clearance, immigration, passports, customs and quarantine regulations - Regulations pertaining to ownership and control of each country's air services - Registration of pertinent agreements with the ICAO - Termination of agreements on one year's notice - Procedures for amending the annexes to the agreement (Wells & Wensveen 2004 p546)

-However, the Airline Deregulation Act of 1978, later strengthened by the International Air Transportation Act of 1979 made it very clear that American air transport had reached a point of no return regarding open sky and competition.
-The main objectives were:

-- To strengthen the competitive position of U.S carriers to at least ensure equality with foreign air carriers, including the attainment of opportunities to maintain and increase their profitability in foreign air transportation - To give air carriers (U.S and Foreign) the freedom to offer consumer-oriented fares and rates - To place the fewest possible on charter air transport - To provide the maximum degree of multiple and permissive international authority for U.S carriers so that they could respond quickly to shifts in market demand - To eliminate operational and marketing restrictions to the greatest extent possible - To integrate domestic and international air transportation - To increase the number of U.S gateway cities

-- To provide opportunities for foreign carriers to increase their access to U.S points if exchanged for benefits of similar magnitude for the U.S carriers or passengers and shippers - To eliminate discrimination and unfair competitive practices faced by the U.S carriers in foreign air transportation including excessive landing and user fees, unreasonable ground handling requirements, undue restrictions of operations and prohibition against of change of gauge - To promote, encourage and develop civil aeronautics and a viable, privately owned U.S air transport industry (Wells and Wensveen 2004, p554)
+In fact, this was also called the ?deregulation movement' and ?a veritable revolution in both domestic and international U.S air transport policy'. ?? -To strengthen the competitive position of U.S carriers to at least ensure equality with foreign air carriers, including the attainment of opportunities to maintain and increase their profitability in foreign air transportation -To give air carriers (U.S and Foreign) the freedom to offer consumer-oriented fares and rates -To place the fewest possible on charter air transport -To provide the maximum degree of multiple and permissive international authority for U.S carriers so that they could respond quickly to shifts in market demand -To eliminate operational and marketing restrictions to the greatest extent possible -To integrate domestic and international air transportation -To increase the number of U.S gateway cities -To provide opportunities for foreign carriers to increase their access to U.S points if exchanged for benefits of similar magnitude for the U.S carriers or passengers and shippers -To eliminate discrimination and unfair competitive practices faced by the U.S carriers in foreign air transportation including excessive landing and user fees, unreasonable ground handling requirements, undue restrictions of operations and prohibition against of change of gauge -To promote, encourage and develop civil aeronautics and a viable, privately owned U.S air transport industry (Wells and Wensveen 2004, p554)

-IV.
-THE EUROPEAN SCENARIO

 Air transport has always been vital for the cohesion of Europe.
 The continued economic and social development of the EU depends largely upon it.
 The rules of the Treaty of Rome (1957), including the competition rules, also apply to air transport within the EU.
 But so far such rules have not been enforced in air transport.
 Liberalisation which in fact is the European version of American deregulation has been painfully slow in Europe.
 Members of the European Community have been extremely cautious on the issue.
-Their strategy has been more or less a 'wait and see' position vis-à-vis the American initiatives.
+Their strategy has been more or less a ?wait and see' position vis-à-vis the American initiatives.